tips for a minimalist bedroom

 Minimal bedrooms don’t have to lack personality.
 Be sure to think about personal touches you can add into the space to keep it feeling homely and comforting.
 Choose a print or piece of artwork to display on your wall, include a couple of your favourite photos on a curated picture shelf or display some of your favourite perfumes on your dressing table.

 By following these simple steps, you’ll be on your way to creating the ultimate minimalist bedroom, free of clutter and ready for relaxation and a great night’s sleep.
-If you think a more maximal bedroom might be more to your taste, we’ve rounded up our tips for that too in this blog post.
+If you think a more maximal bedroom might be more to your taste, we’ve rounded up our tips for that too in these tips for a maximalist bedroom.